Katherine Langford: Career

 Langford first appeared in several small independent films, including Story of Miss Oxygen (2015), Imperfect Quadrant (2016), and Daughter (2016).
 She portrayed the lead character in Daughter, which debuted at the 2016 Cannes Film Festival.
 In 2016, after declining the offer from Western Australian Academy of Performing Arts, Langford auditioned for Will, a television series centred on the early life of William Shakespeare.
 She did not get the role.

 Langford was then cast as Hannah Baker in the mystery teen drama TV series 13 Reasons Why, playing Baker for the series' first two seasons.
 When she landed the role, she had only 10 days to get an O-1 visa as she had not worked in the United States before.
-She researched the role, speaking with a representative of the sexual assault awareness campaign "It's On Us" and a psychiatrist who specializes in adolescence.
+She researched the role, speaking with a representative of the sexual assault awareness campaign "It's On Us" and a psychiatrist who specializes in adolescent development.
 Several critics lauded her performance as Baker; The Hollywood Reporter wrote: "Langford's heartbreaking openness makes you root for a fate you know isn't possible.
 The actress' performance is full of dynamic range, setting it against Minnette's often more complicated task in differentiating between moods that mostly go from uncomfortable to gloomy to red-eyed, hygiene-starved despair."
 She earned various awards and nominations for the role, including a nomination for the Golden Globe Award for Best Actress – Television Series Drama.
 On 25 May 2018, Langford confirmed that she would not return as Hannah Baker in the third season of the series.